 I visited Jermaine Stansberry at the Stillwater prison in Bayport on Sunday, November 8, 2015.
 This was my second visit.

 Jermaine said he had nine more years to serve on his sentence.
 He would be 50 when he was released.
 I told him that I am 74 and have had many good years after the age of 50.

 Jermaine said he might die before being released because the windows at the old Stillwater prison have asbestos.
 Also, the rusty pipes release brown water into the faucet.
 He wanted a television set but the prison authorities insist that sets owned by inmates be bought through them at exorbitant prices.

 Jermaine said he would try to contact Cinque Turner, the gunman in the case that convicted Anthony Foresta, to see if Turner would make a statement regarding Foresta’s innocence.
 Jermaine asked me to try to locate ____ Horton who had loudly screamed Jermaine’s innocence at the judge before being escorted out of the court room during Jermaine’s trial.
 This man could testify about a conversation he had had with Hardimon in prison in which Hardimon had confessed to the murder.

 So far, none of his appeals have worked.
 The Innocence Project put him on a waiting list but ultimately decided not to become involved.
 Jermaine also wanted to hire a DNA investigator to reexamine the DNA evidence.
 He thought the witness for the prosecution had underplayed the DNA evidence that ruled him out but did not rule out Hardimon.

-While we were talking, Jermaine seemed distracted by a little boy sitting behind me who played peakaboo with Jermaine.
+While we were talking, Jermaine seemed distracted by a little boy sitting behind me who played peakaboo.
 Jermaine is locked up in his cell for 23 hours of each day and can have visitors only on weekends.
 Few people do visit.
 He says he has been forgotten.

 to: legal challenges